Read our article on crafting a personalized sales presentation and delivering it with confidence to move prospects through your pipeline.

 The lead nurturing for lower-priced products like a piece of jewelry or a T-shirt is often short.
 Sometimes businesses will get a purchase from a lead they just generated.
 For instance, a Facebook ad might send a lead to the ecommerce store where the lead buys something right away.
 Regardless, B2C product companies should still create a lead nurturing process for those less trigger-happy leads and to nurture buyers into customers for other products.

 Lead nurturing is the process of consistently engaging with your leads to get them increasingly comfortable with your brand and desirous of your product or service.
-To do it well, you must personalize your nurturing to each new lead, sharing content that relates to their interests, and holding calls and meetings that give them the information they’re interested in.
+To do it well, personalize your nurturing to each new lead, share content that relates to their interests, and hold calls and meetings that give them the information they’re interested in.
+Once this stage is complete and your lead is satisfied with the information you’ve prepared, move on to closing the deal.